nosarthur/gita/README.md

 gita super <repo-name> <command/alias>
 ```

-For example, `gita -s myrepo1 commit -am 'fix a bug'`.
+For example, `gita super myrepo1 commit -am 'fix a bug'`
+executes `git commit -am 'fix a bug'` in the directory of `myrepo1`.

 ## Requirements